NeuralMMO/beta/rst/game_wiki.rst

 *****************************

 There are 8 Professions that Agents can learn and level up in.
 Agents can improve their skills in multiple Professions, but will not be able to progress in all Professions.
 How Professions are distributed across Agent teams is a part of game strategy.

+For Skills Prospecting, Carving, and Alchemy, agents walk on the associated resource tile to harvest the resource.
+Agent receives a different quality/level of resource, depending on agent levels/tools.
+The resource tile will respawn later in the same place.

 **Agents have an inventory that can hold 12 items.**